rmaqueda/Concourse/README.md

 # Concourse on macOS

-Howto deploy and run Concourse on macOS natively:
+How to deploy and run Concourse on macOS natively

+Used version 5.2.4 of Concourse becouse from v5.2.4 to v6 I got an HTTP error when the web page is loadded.

 ```
 CONCOURSE_HOME=__set_home_dir__